MarcosLaffitte/FFANN_XOR/README.md

 # FFANN_XOR
-Feed Forward Artificial Neural Network and XOR example
+> Feed Forward Artificial Neural Network and XOR example
+> made by: Marcos Laffitte - as thesist of Bachelor in Technology - UNAM - CFATA

 - Simple FFANN\Layered-Network that learns with BackPropagation Algorithm over Stochastic Gradient Descent.
 - Example: learn and reproduce XOR function.